mac-comp240/activities_overflow/README.md

 ## Your Tasks

+### First Steps
+- As always, add your name in a comment at the top of each file you edit!
+- Read through all the files, including the header and Makefile to be sure you understand the context of what you are doing.

-## Task 1: Checking the unsigned addition overflow detector
+### Task 1: Checking the unsigned addition overflow detector

 - Examine the code that checks for unsigned integer addition overflow (`check_unsigned_add` and `uadd_ok`); make sense of what both are doing and how they work